pulumi/pulumi-hugo/themes/default/content/docs/intro/console/teams.md

 GitHub teams into Pulumi.

-For these teams, membership is managed on GitHub, while the set of stack permissions granted to team members is managed on the Pulumi Console.
+For these teams, membership is managed on GitHub, while the set of stack permissions granted to team members is managed in the Pulumi Service.

 ## Team Permissions